 3.3.16 Sunshine duration

-The threshold value for bright sunshine should be 120 W m–2 of direct solar irradiance.

 3.3.17 Snow depth and snow cover

-The measurement and observation of snow depth and snow cover shall be made according to the description provided in the Guide to Meteorological Instruments and Methods of Observation (WMO-No.8), Part I.
+Note: The measurement and observation of snow depth and snow cover according to the description provided in the Guide to Meteorological Instruments and Methods of Observation (WMO-No.8), Part I, 6.7.

 3.4 Upper-air observations

-3.4.1 At upper-air synoptic stations, atmospheric pressure, temperature and humidity (PTU) observations shall be made by means of a radiosonde attached to a fast-ascending free balloon.
+3.4.1 At upper-air stations, temperature and humidity (PTU) observations shall be made by means of a radiosonde attached to a fast-ascending free balloon.

 Note: For detailed guidance on the radiosonde and balloon techniques, see the Guide to Meteorological Instruments and Methods of Observation, Part I, Chapters 12 and 13.